stkent/AdventOfCode2016/README.md

 - Continue to explore the Kotlin standard library;
 - Focus on producing communicative, idiomatic, and well-structured solutions over high-performance solutions;
 - Write high-quality tests using one of the popular Kotlin testing libraries, [KotlinTest](https://github.com/kotlintest/kotlintest).
+Test cases are typically inspired by the examples presented as part of each puzzle.

 # Instructions